 The gas mileage is dependent on how you ride and where you ride.
 However, if you’re doing casual dual sport riding around town, you can expect to be in the 40-50 mpg range if you’re easy on the throttle.

-Going to a smaller rear sprocket (Amazon) will allow you to cruise at a lower RPM, which should give you a slightly MPG increase and reduce engine wear.
+Going to a smaller rear sprocket (Amazon) will allow you to cruise at a lower RPM, which should give you a slight MPG increase and reduce engine wear.

 For more off-road and single track trail riding, your fuel economy will drop a little bit from that because you’re riding slower but still on the gas.